 MS is not a muscle disease, but it can affect the nerve systems that control muscles.
 The muscles then become weakened, not because they were affected, but because the nerve impulses do not reach them as well or not at all.

-Since 1995, five treatments have been approved for relapsing-remitting MS and one is now available for secondary-progressive MS. During clinical trials, these treatments were able to change the progression of MS. They reduce the frequency and severity of MS attacks and the number of brain lesions.
+Since 1995, ten treatments have been approved for relapsing-remitting MS and one is now available for secondary-progressive MS. During clinical trials, these treatments were able to change the progression of MS. They reduce the frequency and severity of MS attacks and the number of brain lesions.
 Some of them slow the progression of disabilities.
 There are also treatments to alleviate such symptoms as spasticity, bladder control, pain and fatigue.
 For more information, see the article entitled MS Disease-Modifying Therapies in Canada.

 This is a low-dose chemotherapy used in relapsing-remitting MS for people who do not respond to the four immunomodulator treatments, or in progressive forms.
 It is administered intravenously in small quantities because a higher dose may be toxic, particularly for the heart.